PhilippW94/Kafka_POV/README.md

 ---
 ## Description
+There is **no prior knowledge of Kafka required** in order to successfully execute this proof.

 This proof shows **how MongoDB data from an Oracle instance can be loaded/synced to a MongoDB instance via a Kafka**.
 The setup of this proof includes the following parts: